emreg00/toolbox/README.md

 The parsers are provided "as is" and might not work due to updates on the data format of these resources.
 Please contact me for suggestions, bug reports and enquiries.

+## External packages (Optional)

+Some functions in toolbox rely on the following packages.
+The package will load properly but certain functionality might not be available.

+* [GenRev](https://bioinfo.uth.edu/GenRev.html) for Steiner-tree algorithm implementation
+* [negex](https://github.com/chapmanbe/negex) for identifying negatiation in textual medical records
+* [FuncAssoc client](https://gist.github.com/yy/869845) for connecting FuncAssociate server (incorporated in the repository)

 ## Wrappers

 [wrappers.py](wrappers.py) provides an easy to use interface to various methods I commonly use.
 It is continuously under development.
 Currently it contains methods to